zapabob/ROCm/docs/release/gpu_os_support.md

 (supported_gpus)=

-## Supported GPUs
+## Linux Supported GPUs

-The following table shows the list of GPUs supported on Linux distributions:
+The table below shows supported GPUs for Instinct™, Radeon Pro™ and Radeon™ GPUs.
+Please click the tabs below to switch between GPU product lines.
+If a GPU is not listed on this table, the GPU is not officially supported by AMD.

 ::::{tab-set}